Home Doh Ref

 'npm:axios': ''

-1. For each Doh.Module() declaration, it extracts the callback function's parameter names
+1. For each Doh.Module() declaration, it extracts the callbackโ€™s parameter list (simple identifiers and destructured identifiers).

 // The Auto-Packager sees both modules use 'SharedData' parameter

-// and ensures they receive the same object instance
+// and ensures they receive the same object instance via Doh.Globals

-Doh.Module('ModuleA', function(SharedData) {
+Doh.Module('ModuleA', function(SharedData = {}) {

 SharedData.counter = 0;